You Will Need

 Stage 4: Putting the book back together

-First, put the dust jacket back onto the book.
-We want the back flap to be visible on the outside, but not inside the cavity, so we have to cut out a piece of it.
+We don't want the back flap to be visible inside the cavity, so we have to cut out a piece of it.

 Place the page block back down where it used to be, lining up the bottom edges to the back endpaper.
-Trace the inside of the cavity onto the flap only.
+Trace the inside of the cavity onto the flap.
 (Don't mark the back endpaper!)

 Take the scissors and cut outside the line by 1/4 inch or so.
 This doesn't have to be neat or precise; you just want to make sure the flap won't be visible in the final product.

-Brush glue on the back cover, underneath the area where the dust jacket flap goes.
+Brush glue on the back cover, underneath the dust jacket flap.
 Press the flap down, making sure it's straight and aligned with the cover.